amartyac/docker/network/Readme.md

-# Use the following to create a network:
+# Use the following to create a network

 ```bash
 docker network create dev_backend
 ```